The MSHP R&E Foundation continues to offer both our Resident Ground Rounds series and our Preceptor Development Series.

-Applicants must be active MSHP members practicing in a health-system setting such as a large or small hospital, home health, ambulatory clinic or other health care system.
-More than one successful program from a health system may be submitted for consideration.
+Applicants must be active MSHP members in a health-system setting such as a large or small hospital, home health, ambulatory clinic, or other health care system.

 Submission Instructions: A program summary not to exceed 400 words must be submitted with the application and include the following information.

 MSHP R&E Foundation is pleased to honor a health system pharmacist for outstanding service to the profession as a preceptor to pharmacy students and/or residents.
 Below are the Criteria and Procedures to nominate a preceptor for the award.